 Ms. Norman has significant experience advising clients in internal and external investigations, compliance and public policy matters, and regulatory and commercial litigation.
 She has represented clients in high-profile investigations and enforcement matters before various agencies and regulators, including the US Congress, US Department of Justice, and California Public Utilities Commission.
 Ms. Norman also has experience representing clients before state and federal courts in complex statutory and regulatory matters.
 Her experience spans a number of substantive areas and industries, including technology, energy, entertainment, and complex commercial litigation.

-During her tenure at Jenner & Block, Ms. Norman served on secondment to an international, not-for-profit sporting organization, where she handled governance and compliance issues for an upcoming international athletic event in Los Angeles.
+During her tenure at Jenner & Block, Ms. Norman has also served on secondment to a non-governmental sporting organization, where she handled governance and compliance issues for an upcoming international athletic event in Los Angeles.

 Ms. Norman maintains an active pro bono practice, with an interest in immigration and criminal defense matters.
 Notably, she has represented a detained asylum seeker and Convention Against Torture applicant before the US Court of Appeals for the Ninth Circuit, and successfully defended a client against murder charges during a six-week jury trial before the Los Angeles County Superior Court.

-Ms. Norman received her Juris Doctorate from the University of California, Berkeley, School of Law.
-While in law school, Ms. Norman served as the senior publishing editor of the California Law Review.
-She also competed in the William’s Institute Moot Court Competition and externed for the Honorable Charles R. Breyer, Senior Judge for the US District Court for the Northern District of California.
+Ms. Norman received her Juris Doctorate from the University of California, Berkeley, School of Law, where she served as the senior publishing editor of the California Law Review and externed for the Honorable Charles R. Breyer, Senior Judge for the US District Court for the Northern District of California.